josephworks/josephworks.github.io/PROJECTS.md

 # Projects

 ------
-To see more projects goto our github at github.com/josephworks
+To see more projects goto our github at [Our GitHub](http://github.com/josephworks)